Kaikai Kitan: Composition

 The song is an upper tune characterized by a fast and heavy sound and dramatically developing melody.
 While the sound of the first verse is based on a fast band sound with solid guitars, the arrangement switches to a trap-like mid-tempo groove in the A-melody section of the second verse.

 Some of the lyrics overlap the plot of Jujutsu Kaisen, with many phrases recalling the fate of the protagonist, Yuji Itadori, and foreshadowing future events.

 Music video

 The music video is directed by Yuichiro Saeki and uses footage from the anime.
 It was released on YouTube on November 20, 2020 and surpassed 100 million views on April 13, 2021.

 On March 26, 2021, a live video presentation was released on YouTube to celebrate the video reaching 100 million views.

 Critical reception

 Satoru Ryusei of Real Sound commented that "we can enjoy the sound, something very typical of anime songs, and at the same time, it seems to represent the light and dark sides of sorcerers who have their own dark pasts and bitter experiences and yet move forward with their own beliefs".
 Kari Komatsu of Rockin' On says, "the song is less than four minutes long, but is infused with a wealth of sounds and arrangements, including effective vocal effects, and vividly reflects the struggle to get through a chaotic world."

+When writing the opening for the second season of Jujutsu Kaisen, "Where Our Blue Is", the singer Tatsuya Kitani was influenced by "Kaikai Kitan".